Criteria for Qualifying for a Wetland of Distinction

 Meeting this criterion would include, but is not limited to, wetlands with unique hydrology or chemistry that make it rare within its own region.

 - Protects biologically diverse wetland flora, fauna and/or their habitat

 - Supports significant numbers of wetland-dependent fauna, such as, water birds or fish

-LIST 2: A wetland must go above and beyond in at least ONE of the following services listed below*.
-Circle all the services that apply:
+LIST 2: A wetland must go above and beyond in at least ONE of the following services listed below:

 - Self sustaining system that maintains ecological connectivity/cohesion